 If you have very limited counter space, manual coffee makers are by far the best option.
 You can easily store them in the cabinet between uses, and they’re extremely compact compared to drip, hybrid, or percolating electric models.
 If you’ve got room on your countertop, you should be able to make most drip machines work.
-Percolator and hybrid models tend to take up a larger footprint, as do all-in-one’s.
+Percolator and hybrid models tend to take up a larger footprint, as do all-in-ones.

 Look for easy-clean designs

 Whichever type of coffee maker you decide to buy, be sure to make your life easy and choose a model that’s easy to clean!
 You want as few components as possible, so that disassembly and reassembly are easy.
 Dishwasher-safe components are best, though certainly not essential.
-Self-cleaning features are also an excellent convenience on any electric coffee maker.
+Self-cleaning features are also an excellent convenience for any electric coffee maker.

 As we mentioned at the top of the page, we’ve compiled a range of more specific guides for making coffee!

 The coffee makers we’ve recommended here on our home page are just a few of the models we love!
-They’re our top picks overall for making great coffee, but we haven’t included french presses, pour-over’s, or espresso makers in our overall picks.
+They’re our top picks overall for making great coffee, but we haven’t included French presses, pour-overs, or espresso makers in our overall picks.

-If you’re looking for a french press, pour-over setup, espresso machine or grinder, you’ve come to the right place!
+If you’re looking for a French press, pour-over setup, espresso machine, or grinder, you’ve come to the right place!
 Our specific guides by category will show you our favorite models by type: